-Through it all, the REALTOR[®]'S personal and professional commitment is to ensure that a seller and buyer are brought together in an agreement that provides each of them a "win" that is fair and equitable.
+Through it all, the personal and professional commitment of the REALTOR® is to ensure that a seller and buyer are brought together in an agreement that provides each with a "win" that is fair and equitable.

-Their motivation is easy to understand.
-For most full-service brokerages, there is no compensation unless and until the sale closes.
+The motivation is easy to understand.
+For most full-service brokerages, they receive no compensation unless and until the sale closes.

-By contrast, there are firms that offer "limited-services" in exchange for either an upfront flat fee or perhaps offer a menu of pay-as-you-go or "a la' carte" services.
-Some even offer a sliding scale from limited to full service.
-In these cases, the REALTOR®'S compensation is based on the level of service they provide.
-In short, it's the age-old market adage that "you get what you pay for."
+By contrast, there are firms that offer "limited services" in exchange for an up-front flat fee, or perhaps offer a menu of pay-as-you-go or "a la' carte" options.
+Some even offer a sliding scale ranging from limited to full service.
+In these cases, the compensation of the REALTOR® is based on these reduced service levels with the seller bearing full responsibility for all the other steps and procedures in the selling process.
+In short, the marketplace truism is that "you get what you pay for."